AbdulWahab740/emotion-detection/README.md

-# 🧠 Sentiment Analysis using LSTM
+# 🧠 Emotion Sentiment Analysis using LSTM

 This project focuses on classifying human emotions in text using an LSTM-based deep learning model.
 The original dataset had a **7-class emotion distribution**, which was **re-mapped** into broader sentiment categories: `positive`, `negative`, and `neutral`.
 Special attention was given to class imbalance and model generalization using various preprocessing and resampling techniques.